 Intune enables you to manage telecom expenses incurred from data usage on corporate-owned mobile devices.
 To enable this capability, Intune has integrated with the third-party software developer Saaswedo’s Datalert telecom expense management solution.
-Datalert is real-time telecom expense management software that lets you manage telecom data usage and avoid costly and unexpected data and roaming overages for your Intune-managed devices.
+Datalert is real-time telecom expense management software that lets you manage telecom data usage.
+It helps you avoid costly and unexpected data and roaming overages for your Intune-managed devices.

-Intune's integration with Datalert enables you to centrally set, monitor and enforce roaming and domestic data usage limits by using automated alerts when the limits exceed defined thresholds.
-You can configure the service to apply different actions to individuals or groups of end users, including disabling roaming, when users exceed the threshold.
+Intune's integration with Datalert enables you centrally set, monitor, and enforce roaming and domestic data usage limits.
+Automated alerts are triggered when the limits exceed defined thresholds.
+You can configure the service to apply different actions to individuals or groups of end users (like disabling roaming or exceeding the threshold).
 Reports that provide data usage and monitoring information are available from the Datalert management console.

 The following diagram shows how Intune integrates with Datalert.